navikt/macgyver-frontend/README.md

 The page will reload if you make edits.
 You will also see any lint errors in the console.

+### Creating a docker image
+Creating a docker image should be as simple as `docker build -t macgyver-frontend .`

+### Running a docker image
+`docker run --rm -it -p 3000:3000 macgyver-frontend`

 ## FlowChart
 This the high level flow of the application